 PIT Filers - The credit rate equals 4 percent of the investment credit base.
 The taxpayer may claim a rate of 7 percent on R&D property but is not allowed to also claim the employment incentive credit.
 For a taxpayer that is an eligible farmer, they may claim a rate of 20 percent for property placed in service on or after April 1, 2022 that is principally used by the farmer in the production of goods by farming, agriculture, horticulture, floriculture, or viticulture.
 Where the allowable credit exceeds the taxpayer's liability for a given year, the taxpayer may carry forward the excess credit for 10 subsequent tax years.
-In the case of a new business, excess credit may be received as a refund.
+In the case of a new business or an eligible farmer who claims credit for property placed in service after January 1, 2023 and before January 1, 2028, excess credit may be received as a refund.

 CFT Filers - The credit rate equals 5 percent of the first \$350 million of the investment credit base.
 A 4 percent rate applies to amounts above \$350 million.
 The taxpayer may claim a rate of 9 percent on R&D property but is not allowed to also claim the employment incentive credit.
 For a taxpayer that is an eligible farmer, they may claim a rate of 20 percent for property placed in service on or after April 1, 2022 that is principally used by the farmer in the production of goods by farming, agriculture, horticulture, floriculture, or viticulture.
 Where the allowable credit exceeds the taxpayer's liability for a given year, the taxpayer may carry forward the excess credit for 15 subsequent tax years.
-In the case of a new business, excess credit may be received as a refund.
+In the case of a new business or an eligible farmer who claims credit for property placed in service after January 1, 2023 and before January 1, 2028, excess credit may be received as a refund.